johnmbarrett/seedhandlingpaper/README.md

 # seedhandlingpaper

-Code will be made available on publication.
+Code has been moved to https://sourceforge.net/p/seed-handling-paper